haptork/easyLambda/_docs/04-real-world.md

 Notice that summary is a generic function which can give summary of any number of columns separately even if some of them are arrays.

-After reduce we call the data-flow expression oueUp.
-This is among the expressions that act on the data-flow.
+After reduce we call the dataflow expression oueUp.
+This is among the expressions that act on the dataflow.
 It takes us to the one unit up and the next unit we add is added not to reduce but to filter which is one level up.
 There is nothing added to reduce branch and the following units are added to prior unit filter.